agamchug/MSc-MachineLearning/Classifiers&CV/README.md

 ## Classifiers&CV:

 #### i.
 Trees-Forests.R using GermanCredit.csv data:
     a.
 Split the data to a training set (70%) and a test set (30%).
     b.
 Fit a decision tree to the training data with an optimal tree size determined by 5-fold cross-validation.
     c.
 Create a plot of the pruned tree and interpret the results.
     d.
 Compute the test error rate of the pruned tree.
     e.
 Fit a random forest to the training data with the parameter of the number of features to create the splits tuned by 5-fold cross-validation.
     f.
 Set the number of trees to 1000.
     g.
-Compute the test error rate and comment on the results. h .Create a plot showing variable importance for the model with the tuned parameter and comment on the plot.
+Compute the test error rate and comment on the results.
+    h.
+Create a plot showing variable importance for the model with the tuned parameter and comment on the plot.
     i.
 Draw one plot with two ROC curves for the test predictions in (a) and (e).
 Comment on the plot.

 #### ii.
 SVM.R using self-simulated dataset:
     a.
 Simulate a three-class dataset with 50 observations in each class and two features.
 Make sure that this dataset is not linearly separable.
     b.
 Make a scatter plot to show your dataset.
     c.
 Split the dataset to a training set (50%) and a test set (50%).
     d.
 Train the support vector machine with a linear kernel, a polynomial kernel and an RBF kernel on the training data.
        The parameters associated with each model should be tuned by 5-fold cross-validation.
     e.
 Test the models on the test data and discuss the results.

 #### iii. kNN-LDA.R using thyroid.txt data: